Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Limitations and Future Work

 \section{Limitations and Future Work}

-Though we have made much progress on domain generalization for HLS prediction, we also face many limitations.
+Though we have made much progress on domain generalization for HLS prediction, domain generalization is still a big challenge for HLS prediction models.
 First, the hierarchical MoE model does not have a huge advantage over HARP on every kernel.
-As shown in Table~\ref{table:main_results} in the main paper, it is significantly better than HARP on ``Fd'' and ``Gemv'', slightly better on ``Gemm'' and ``Tr'', but it is the same as HARP or worse than HARP on ``Sy'' and ``Ja''.
+As shown in Table~\ref{table:main_results} in the main paper, it is significantly better than HARP on ``Fd'' and ``Gemv,'' slightly better on ``Gemm'' and ``Tr,'' but it is the same as HARP or worse than HARP on ``Sy'' and ``Ja.''
 This might be due to the inherent difficulty of this problem.
 Future research is needed to develop even stronger models.

+Second, HLS prediction is very difficult on complex kernels.
+In our experiments of domain transfer on complex kernels, the MSE is much larger than on the HLSyn kernels, as shown in Table~\ref{table:complex_kernels}.
+Although hierarchical MoE performs better than the baseline models, its MSE is still quite large.
+It demonstrates that hierarchical MoE is useful in improving the domain generalization ability, but it remains a future work to generally improve the model's ability of HLS prediction on complex kernels.

 Besides, the hierarchical MoE structure is mainly useful in quick domain adaption using a small amount of data to fine-tune.
-However, when the computing resource is abundant enough to run a lot of HLS on the target kernels, we will have more data points for tine-tuning, and in this case, MoE would perform similarly to HARP.
+When the computing resource is abundant enough to run a lot of HLS on the target kernels, we will have more data points for tine-tuning, and in this case, the hierarchical MoE model would perform similarly to HARP.
 The proposed model should be used in suitable applications.
-It also remains an open question of how to enhance the model's general ability when the data is abundant.